How is technology improving security in the hotel industry?

 Through keyless entry, hoteliers can create a seamless and secure guest experience from booking to checkout.
 This means that guests can bypass the front desk entirely and access their rooms using their smartphones, without the need to queue at the reception desk.

-Keyless entry is one of the safest ways for hotels to improve security and ensure that unwanted people can't access the facilities.
+Keyless entry is one of the safest ways to improve hotel security and ensure that unwanted people can't access the facilities.
 These systems are powered by electronic lock technology, letting guests access rooms via digital keys or through a mobile app.

-The Digital Key from Mews offers enhanced security compared to traditional key cards:
+The Digital Key from Mews offers enhanced security compared to traditional key cards.
+Here’s how:

-- Room access privileges are automatically updated based on real-time adjustment to the reservation in the PMS.
+• Room access privileges are automatically updated based on real-time adjustments to the reservation in the PMS.

 Cybersecurity